preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 + **Name**: Enter a name for the step here.
 + **Shape**: Select shape for the process step here.
 For a "Sub Process" you can choose to use to use Shapes or a Custom image.
 A sub process can have other sub processes, activities or links to other processes.
++ **Custom image**: When creating a sub process or a new process, you can use a custom image.
 + **Position**: Select position for the new step, in relation to the step where you selected to create the new step - After, Before or Parallell.

 You can reorder the process graph if needed.
 Select the menu to the right: